kmlawson/history-of-history-in-east-asia/seminars.md

 ### Elective Reading

 1. Nylan, Michael.
 ‘Sima Qian: A True Historian?’ *Early China* 23/24 (1998): 203–46.
+[Jstor](https://www.jstor.org/stable/23354187)
-2. Shankman, Steven, and Stephen W Durrant. *The Siren and the Sage: Knowledge and Wisdom in Ancient Greece and China* (2003) Part II:1-4 Before and After Philosophy: Thucydides and Sima Qian p79-145 (see Files)
+2. Shankman, Steven, and Stephen W Durrant. *The Siren and the Sage: Knowledge and Wisdom in Ancient Greece and China* (2003) Part II:1-4 Before and After Philosophy: Thucydides and Sima Qian p79-145 [Ebook](http://library.st-andrews.ac.uk/record=b3248633~S5)
 3. Stuurman, Siep.
 ‘Herodotus and Sima Qian: History and the Anthropological Turn in Ancient Greece and Han China’. *Journal of World History* 19, no. 1 (2008): 1–40.
+[Jstor](https://www.jstor.org/stable/20079459)
 4. Ng, On Cho, and Q. Edward Wang. *Mirroring the Past: The Writing and Use of History in Imperial China* Ch 2 From the Warring States Period to the Han [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3081175)
 5. Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 3-4 Microcosmic Reading I, II (see Files)
 6. Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 5 Shaping the World + Ch 8 Understanding the World (see Files)